-The mother of two boys, Cécile Roudaut lives in a small town of 3,000 inhabitants, in a former post office surrounded by vineyards.
-Born in nearby Saumur – as was Coco Chanel before her – she loves the sweetness, landscapes, white stone, vines and light of Anjou in the lower Loire Valley.
+Mother of two boys, Cécile Roudaut lives in a small town of 3,000 inhabitants, in a former post office surrounded by vineyards.
+Born in nearby Saumur – as was Coco Chanel before her – she loves the mild climate, landscapes, white lime-stone, vines and light in Anjou in France’s lower Loire Valley.

-As a young adult, Cécile’s appreciation of the grapevine was observed by the local grape-growers and cellar-masters of Angers and Saumur who showed her how wine was made.
-She later joined a winery and rigorously studied oenology.
+As a young adult, Cécile’s interest in the grapevine was noticed by the local grape-growers and cellar-masters in Angers and Saumur who showed her how wine was made.
+She later joined a winery and developed her passion for the product by studying oenology.

-Nourished and matured by experience, Cécile joined Rémy Cointreau in July 1997, in the Research & Development department.
-That was where her privileged relationship with St-Rémy began, culminating in June 2016 with her appointment as Master Blender, following the retirement of Martine Pain.
+Inspired and encouraged by this experience, Cécile joined Rémy Cointreau in July 1997, working in the Research & Development department.
+That was where her close relationship with St-Rémy began, culminating in June 2016 with her appointment as Master Blender, following the retirement of Martine Pain.

 Aware that her job involves the transmission of knowledge to a wider audience, Cécile Roudaut has been giving courses at the University of Angers for the past 15 years, in the fields of sensory analysis and food biochemistry.

 Cécile Roudaut defines her role as Master Blender as follows: “I work on selecting eaux-de-vies and nurturing them whilst they are aging in oak barrels; I then taste them and create the blends which will become St-Rémy brandy.”
 She focuses on pursuing this ancestral task by respecting the brand’s values: “St-Rémy has strong roots – tradition, history, and a real elegance.
 My role is to ensure that the brand retains its authenticity.”